xiangrongwang/xiangrongwang.github.io/index.md

 ## Reviewer Experiences
 - New Journal of Physics;
-- Automatica; Physica A;Transportation Research Part D;
+- Automatica; Physica A; Transportation Research Part D;
 - Journal of Statistical Mechanics: Theory and Experiment

 ## Teaching